reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 Introduction
 ============

 matplotlib is probably the single most used Python package for 2D-graphics.
 It provides both a very quick way to visualize data from Python and publication-quality figures in many formats.
 We are going to explore matplotlib in interactive mode covering most common cases.
-We also look at the class library which is provided with an object-oriented interface.

 **IPython and the pylab mode**

 `IPython <http://ipython.org/>`_ is an enhanced interactive Python shell that has lots of interesting features including named inputs and outputs, access to shell commands, improved debugging and many more.
 When we start it with the command line argument -pylab (--pylab since IPython version 0.12), it allows interactive matplotlib sessions that has Matlab/Mathematica-like functionality.

 **pylab**